heuer-ja/telematik-DNS/README.md

 ## Prerequirements
 One must install <code>pandas</code>, as it is required for our project.
+This could be done, depending on the package manager with:
+>conda install pandas

+or

+>pip3 install pandas

 1. `python3 src/dns_server.py` - run all nameservers
 2. `python3 src/recursive_resolver.py` - run recursive resolver